infimalabs/infimalabs.github.io/_includes/grit.md

 owners and tournament operators to walk their field design to see whether adjustments need to be made before publishing a layout for a real event.
-Targets are also included in the field editor, allowing players to practice muscle memory for breakouts, snap shots and, with a large enough play area, moves from bunker to bunker.
+Targets are also included in the field editor, allowing players to practice muscle memory for breakouts, snapshots and, with a large enough play area, moves from bunker to bunker.